 Top Professional Resume Tips for Higher Education Teaching Professionals

 Resume objective statements are old school.
 They do not add value to your document.
 A professional career summary or profile should begin your resume with a brief description of your soft skills.
 This is the first point in your resume where you can showcase your skills, expertise, and passion for the position you are applying for.

 Ensure that you create this summary based on the specific position.
-This lets the person reading it know that you took the time to really understand what the college or university is looking for in a candidate and catered your assets to the requirements.
+This lets the person reading it know you took the time to really understand what the college or university is looking for in a candidate and targets your valuable assets to the position requirements.

 Start your professional summary with a sentence outlining your experience, for instance:

 “Passionate, well-rounded, and dynamic educator with nearly 15 years of experience driving interactive and engaging classroom discussions where students are held accountable for recognizing the connection between learning and experience.”

 This would be a great introduction for an Adjunct Professor’s resume.

-The professional profile is the opportunity to convey some of your key skills and use some academic buzzwords in a meaningful paragraph before you delve into your hard skills and professional background.
+The professional profile is the opportunity to convey some of your essential skills and use some academic buzzwords in a meaningful paragraph before you delve into your hard skills and professional background.

 Areas of Expertise – Examples

 This area of expertise section of your higher education resume should be littered with educational buzzwords/keywords that you find in the job posting.
-This is the place where you can insert relevant keywords and job competencies that the Applicant Tracking Systems will pick up instantly.
+This is where you can insert relevant keywords and job competencies that the Applicant Tracking Systems will pick up instantly.
 Ensure that the characteristics you insert apply to your background and what the institute would be looking for in an applicant.

-One resume writing tip a university instructor might use is to come up with a bullet point list of 10-12 core competencies that highlight the areas of expertise.
+One resume writing tip a university instructor might use is to develop a bullet point list of 10-12 core competencies that highlight the areas of expertise.
 These strengths will communicate that you know the particular teaching skills and areas needed to perform the particular job you wish to secure.

 Sample Areas of Strength to Include in Your Resume

 Student Connections, Real World Applications, Creative Problem Solving, Academic Policies, Classroom Management, Student Management Systems